What Happens if Your Car Gets Totaled and You Still Owe Money?

 Gap coverage can pay up to 25 percent of the Actual Cash Value in the event of a totaled car.
 You may not require gap coverage if you’ve paid off enough of your car loan that you owe less than it’s worth.
 If you have comprehensive and collision coverage, you may have sufficient insurance to pay off the loan.
 You may not have enough left over to pay off the loan and buy a new car, but you should at least have a sizable down-payment.

 Auto insurance policies can be complex and confusing.
-If you’re not sure whether you have GAP insurance, you can ask a New York car accident lawyer from Douglas and London to review your policy.
+If you’re not sure whether you have GAP insurance, you can ask the New York City car accident lawyers from Douglas and London to review your policy.
 We can also help determine whether or not your insurer is using the correct methodology to calculate your car’s full monetary value.

 Should You File A Lawsuit to Cover Your Losses?